avaframe/FlowPy/readme.md

 ## Running the Code

 python3 main.py --gui -> Gui Version
-python3 main.py alpha_angle exponent process working_directory path_to_dem path_to_release path_to_infrastructure(Optional)
+python3 main.py alpha_angle exponent working_directory path_to_dem path_to_release infra=path_to_infrastructure(Optional) flux_threshold=pos.number(Optional) max_z_delta=pos.number(Optional)

 - alpha_angle: max. runout angle for the process: Austria -> Avalanche 25, Rockfall 35, Debris Slides 22
 - exponent: controls the lateral spreading, avalanches 8, rockfall and debris slides 75 (= single flow, except in flat terrain)
-- process: can be -> Avalanche Rockfall or Soil Slides, controls max. energy line height
 - working_directory: where to create and save result folder
 - path_to_dem: well it's the path to the DEM (.asc or .tif)
 - path_to_release: well it's the path to the release layer
-- path_to_infrastructure: well it's the path to the Infra layer, OPTIONAL!!!
+- path_to_infrastructure: well it's the path to the Infra layer, Optional!
+- flux_threshold: when Flow-Py stops the spreading, Standard = 0.0003, Optional!
+- max_z_delta: The max. z_delta your process can reach.
+Some hints: Avalanche = 270 /  Rockfall = 50 / Soil Slides = 12 / Standard = 8848 (no limitation), Optional!

-Right now the Code only works on Linux Machines, due to the multiprocessing.
+Right now the Code works on Linux and Windows Machines.
+Haven't tested it on OS, if you are able to run it there, please give us feedback.
-Run the Code via the main.py script.
+Run the Code via the main.py script: python3 main.py ...
 Some PyQt libraries are needed and rasterio.
-There is a .yml file in the repo that includes all needed libraries, you can import the environment in anaconda.
+There is the requirements.txt file in the repo that includes all needed libraries.

 ## Input Files